Frequently Asked Questions

 The amount of state school funding per student for the past six years is:

 2013-2014 $6,691 2012-2013 $6,046 2011-2012 $5,911 2010-2011 $5,749 2009-2010 $5,912 2008-2009 $5,827 5.
 How does the District standardized test scores compare with other districts?
 The Academic Test Scores for the HRCSD can be reviewed and compared at the Oregon State Department of Education.
 6. What is the ethnic enrollment in the school district?
 Minority students make up approximately 49.9% of total enrollment.
 This includes 44.3% Hispanic, 1.3% Asian, .9% African American, and 1.2% Native American.
 This data is based on 2010-2011 enrollment.
 7. What percentage of the district's budget is spent directly on the classroom?
 The Oregon Department of Education provides detailed information on Operating Expenditure per Student by School.
 Go to www.ode.state.or.us/sfda/reports/r0059Select.asp, select the year and submit your query.
 Then select the Hood River School District and click on View Report, located in the upper right hand corner of the website.
 8. How is the District funded, and when was the last levy passed?
-The latest Local Option Levy recently passed in May 2008, and was passed again in 2012.
+The latest Local Option Levy recently passed in May 2008, was passed again in 2012, and most recently in 2018.
 9. How many members does the Board of Directors have and how often does the Board meet?
 The School Board currently has six Board members, one Member at Large, and one Ex-officio member.
 The Board generally meets twice a month on Wednesday evenings, unless school vacations or other holidays interrupt the schedule.
 Meetings begin at 6:30 pm and are held at the District office.
 Agendas are posted the Friday previous to that month's meeting date.
 Minutes are posted after approval from the school board.
 What are the enrollment projections for the school district?The HRCSD is experiencing an ongoing stability in the school population in all school levels.
 2. Are there new schools planned for the future?The HRCSD is currently in the process of researching available property for expansion of the schools.
 3. What programs are available for gifted students?For detailed information on the Talented and Gifted Students (TAG) program, please click here.
 4. What is the District's philosophy concerning inclusion?Hood River County School District is dedicated to assuring the equality of educational opportunities for all students.
 Special Education services are available in the HRCSD for all students who have been identified as eligible for special education services.
 Special Education staff provides instruction utilizing research-based best practices for students receiving Special Education services.
 Staff is provided with on-going professional development to assure students receive the best instruction possible.
 5. What is the age to enroll my child in kindergarten?Proof of age is required for entering kindergartners and first graders.
 A child may be admitted to kindergarten if, and only if, his or her 5th birthday occurs on or before September 1st.
 A child entering the first grade may be admitted if, and only if, his or her 6th birthday occurs on or before September 1st.
 For more information regarding requirements for school entrance, click here.
 6. Does the school district offer all day kindergarten?The Hood River County School District offers full-day kindergarten in all of its elementary schools.
 7.